SyncfusionExamples/web-how-to-bind-Elasticsearch-database-to-pivot-table/README.md

 To get started, Make sure that the following software to be installed in the machine.

-* `Visual Studio Code`.
+* `Visual Studio Code` (Optional)
-* `Visual Studio 2022`.
+* `Visual Studio 2022` (Optional)

 ## Guide to download

-To run this application, clone the [`How-to-bind-Elasticsearch-Database-to-PivotTable`](https://github.com/SyncfusionExamples/how-to-bind-Elasticsearch-database-to-pivot-table) repository and then navigate to the path where it has been stored in your system.
+Need to run the application.
+To do so,

+* Clone the [`How-to-bind-Elasticsearch-database-to-pivot-table`](https://github.com/SyncfusionExamples/how-to-bind-Elasticsearch-database-to-pivot-table) repository (or)

-To do so, open the command prompt and run the below command.
+* Open the command prompt and run the below command.

 ```sh
 git clone https://github.com/SyncfusionExamples/how-to-bind-Elasticsearch-database-to-pivot-table.git
 ```

-Once done with downloading, this repository contains the the runnable `PivotController` by Core Web Api Application and also you get syncfusion pivot-table samples for ASP.NET Core, ASP.NET MVC, Angular, React, Vue, JavaScript and Typescript platform under the respective folders.
+* Once done with downloading, this repository contains the the runnable `PivotController` by Core Web Api Application
+* And also you get syncfusion pivot-table samples for ASP.NET Core, ASP.NET MVC, Angular, React, Vue, JavaScript and Typescript platform under the respective folders.

 ## Guide to Run sample